jayroblack/GTDToDo/README.md

 # Getting Things Done - To Do Application
 Getting Things Done app based on David Allen - using Dynamo Db

+**__NOTE:  This is a rapidly written stream of conciousness completed at the time of writing the code.
+It is going to have erratum ( like a lot of it ).
+It needs an editors love and care.
+Focus on the message and not the medium and enjoy the ride.__**

 ## Purpose
 Showcase skils, play with new technology, memorialize biolerplate code for re use.